-If you are bothered by a neighbours alarm misfiring, you can contact us using the details below.
+If you are bothered by a neighbours alarm misfiring, you can contact us.
 We will need your name, address, and contact number, and the address of where the alarm is located.

 You may choose to call the police but please be aware that the police are unable to take action unless there has been a break in.

 We are required to investigate the allegations of noise nuisance and take steps to prevent any substantiated problems.
 If it is found that an alarm is causing a statutory nuisance, we will try to contact the person responsible for the alarm and arrange for it to be silenced and reset.
 If this is not possible, we will serve a Noise Abatement Notice under the Environmental Protection Act 1990.
 This notice will require that the alarm be silenced.

 After the notice has been served, and it is evident that the requirements in it have not been met, we will apply to the Magistrates Court for a warrant to enter the premises to stop the nuisance by disabling the alarm.